Alanouwaly Guinea Centre

 - a visitor’s house with 4 rooms and 3 bathrooms,

-- a large amount of land where fruit & vegetable are grown
+- land where fruit & vegetable are grown

 Alanouwaly Salifou Sylla is a registered NGO in Guinea and the director is Seny Coumbassa, an old friend of Salif.
-Seny has been leading Alanouwaly with utmost integrity, not allowing any corruption, and exerting a very good influence on the up to 50 people who visit daily to discuss and exchange ideas.
-He is supported by a group of about 10 volunteers.
+Seny has been leading Alanouwaly with utmost integrity, not allowing any corruption, and exerting a very good influence on local visitors who discuss and exchange ideas.
+The computer project is led by Sissoko and his apprentice Cher Ndiaw.
+There is a changing set of up 10 volunteers and helpers.